Social Media

 • Use page for customer service and marketing

 Privacy tip: You can hide your personal profile from public search while still managing your business page.
+Learn more about Facebook search privacy and phone number settings to protect your personal information.

 Facebook Page Analytics You Need